 Method 2: Interactive Chrome Debugging on Real Mobile Devices using BrowserStack

-In certain cases, a developer might need to test or debug a website on mobile Chrome for a specific handset.
-In such cases, it’s not feasible for teams to purchase a device every time for the sake of testing and debugging.
+In some cases, developers need to test or debug a website on mobile Chrome for a specific handset.
+Purchasing a new device every time for testing isn’t a scalable solution for most teams.

 Step 1: Signup for free on BrowserStack Live.